 Chapter Operation Overview

-The IoT Security Foundation is a not-for-profit initiative of TechWorksHub Ltd. (a company limited by guarantee) which derives its activity funding through membership and supplementary income streams that can include sponsorship, donation and project work.
+The IoT Security Foundation is a not-for-profit membership service of TechWorksHub Ltd. (a company limited by guarantee) which derives its funding through membership fees and other supplementary income streams.

-The Foundation aims to keep membership costs as low as possible and to minimise administration and bureaucracy of Chapter operations.
-This is to ensure efficiency and that maximum effort can be applied to supporting the mission to ‘make it safe to connect’ by helping to secure the IoT.
-In this regard, the Foundation operates on the basis of continuous improvement and additions/developments will likely be necessary as the Chapter model matures and evolves.
+The Foundation aims to keep membership costs as low as possible and minimise the bureaucracy of Chapter operations.
+This is to ensure that maximum effort can be applied to supporting the mission to ‘make it safe to connect’ and helping to secure the IoT.

-Geographic Chapters are run with local IoTSF-member volunteers providing leadership and conforming to a set of rules/policies that provide consistency of operations and efficiency of operation.
+Chapters are run with local IoTSF-member volunteers providing leadership and conforming to a set of rules/policies that are detailed here, providing consistency and efficiency of operation.

-Chapters are run within a localised region and are largely self-sufficient with support from the central Foundation administration.
+Chapters are run within a localised region and are self-sufficient with coordination and administrative support from Foundation staff.
 Chapters determine their own schedule of events and meetings, areas of specific interests etc., and manage their activity locally via the Chapter leadership team.

-Chapters are financially independent of the Foundation and Chapter leaders are responsible for maintaining their own records as necessary.
+Chapters raise their own funding and are financially independent of the Foundation with Chapter leaders responsible for maintaining their own records as necessary.

 Back to Top